elasticpath/elasticpath-dev/guides/How-To/Subscriptions/dunning.md

 sidebar_position: 40
 ---

 Dunning is the process of handling failed payment attempts.
 This is important for recovering revenue from failed payments, reduces customer churn and maintains cashflow.
-By implementing efficient dunning processes, you can enhance financial health and operational efficiency.
+By implementing efficient dunning processes, you can enhance the financial health and operational efficiency of your business.

 Subscriptions retries failed payments automatically.
 By default, payments are retried once a day for 10 days.
-You can decided whether to keep the subscription active or make the subscription inactive.
+You can decide whether to keep the subscription active or make the subscription inactive.

 Alternatively, Subscriptions enables you to create a dunning rule that allows you to configure payment retry schedules.
 You can customize the timing and frequency of the payment retries.
 You can create as many dunning rules as you want but you can have only one default dunning rule.